Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-A major problem with feature erasure is that it results in out-of-distribution (OOD) inputs.
-For example, when a word is masked out, the resulting sentence often becomes ungrammatical or nonsensical.
-Exploiting this weakness, \citet{slack_fooling_2020} design a method to fool popular erasure-based methods.
-Suppose a task (e.g., loan application decision) involves sensitive features (e.g., gender or race), and the job of the explanation method is to examine if a model is relying on these features.
-To fool a given explanation method, the authors design an adversarial pipelined model with two modules.
-The first module is a classifier to determine if an input example is before or after the erasure.
-This classification is fairly easy because of the stark differences between the two distributions.
-Depending on the classification output, the second module makes a prediction on the original task using different reasoning mechanisms: if the input example is in-distribution, then the module will rely on sensitive features entirely; otherwise, it will behave innocuously, only making use of insensitive features.
-In other words, this pipelined model is indeed biased on all in-distribution examples.
-However, any explanation method that works by sampling neighboring examples by feature erasure (e.g., LIME and SHAP) will report that the model is unbiased, because they are designed to capture the model's behavior within the neighborhood.
+A common problem with all the above feature erasure methods is that they can produce out-of-distribution (OOD) inputs, for example, ungrammatical or nonsensical sentences after tokens are masked out.
+Exploiting this weakness, \citet{slack_fooling_2020} design an adversarial model to fool popular erasure-based explanation methods.
+Suppose a task (e.g., loan application decision) involves sensitive features (e.g., gender or race), and the explanation method is used for model auditing -- examining if a model is relying on these features.
+The adversarial model has two modules: a classifier to identify if an input is pre or post-erasure, and a predictor to handle the end task based on this classification.
+For in-distribution inputs, the predictor will rely solely on sensitive features, while for OOD inputs, it uses only insensitive features.
+In other words, this model is indeed biased on all in-distribution examples.
+However, any explanation method that works by sampling neighboring examples via feature erasure (like LIME and SHAP) will report that the model is unbiased, because they are designed to characterize the model's behavior only using these neighboring instances.

-This leads us to the other operation -- \textbf{perturbation} -- as another type of feature-targeted intervention.
-Compared to simple erasure, perturbing the value of the target feature is less likely to result in OOD inputs.
-For instance, consider again our running example \textit{This movie is great.
-I love it}.
-To study the importance of \textit{great} to the prediction, one can replace it with some other word (e.g., \textit{good}, \textit{OK}) instead of just deleting it altogether, and observe the probability change of \texttt{positive}.